The Definitive Guide to Upsize Your Home

 If Bob and Amy bought an average starter home in 2013 with 20% down and upsized to a larger home today, how would the money work?
 How much cash would they net from the sale and how would their monthly payments turn out? (**note – all numbers are from I-Tech MLS and all assumptions and details are below)

-Selling a starter condo and upsizing to a home
+How to sell a condo and buy a single-family home

 If Bob and Amy bought a 2 bedroom, 1 bath condo in 2013 they probably bought it for $258,000.
 If they sold that same condo at today’s average sales price of $437,000 they would net $258,000 cash.